-UK’s PrimaryBid raises $50M as its retail investing platform sees a Covid-19 surge of activity – TechCrunch
+UK’s PrimaryBid raises $50M as its retail investing platform sees a COVID-19 surge of activity – TechCrunch

 The startup led a big campaign in April to highlight the role that retail investors can play in helping getting the stock market back to active levels.
 And the companies that have provided access to their new share issuances since the start of the pandemic have included the Compass Group, Ocado, Taylor Wimpey and Segro.

 Retail investors are, in essence, a long-tail play.
 While individually they will invest considerably less than high net-worth individuals or institutional investors, collectively they account for a substantial amount of activity.
-The latest figures from the UK’s office of national statistics, from 2018, estimate that retail investors account for some 13.5% of the UK’s share capital, although within the FTSE 250 that is closer to 20% and in some AIM companies it can be as high as 30% or more, according to PrimaryBid.
+The latest figures from the U.K.’s office of national statistics, from 2018, estimate that retail investors account for some 13.5% of the U.K.’s share capital, although within the FTSE 250 that is closer to 20%, and in some AIM companies it can be as high as 30% or more, according to PrimaryBid.

 There are a number of other platforms for ordinary people to buy and trade shares, but what is different with PrimaryBid is its focus on new share issuances, not sells and trades in existing shares.
 In theory, a company could also allocate shares to be sold on via PrimaryBid for IPOs, but, as a spokesperson described it, “The real innovation is getting retail involved in ‘accelerated’ follow-on raises (which are around five times the size of IPOs in equity issuance terms), and which have never been open to retail (whereas some IPOs have historically).”

-It’s a forumula that has resonated with investors and strategic partners.
+It’s a formula that has resonated with investors and strategic partners.

-Vinoth Jayakumar, Partner at Draper Espirit, said: “Our investment in PrimaryBid aligns with part of our wider investment thesis to democratise retail investors access to public markets as well as modernise market infrastructure software.
+Vinoth Jayakumar, partner at Draper Esprit, said: “Our investment in PrimaryBid aligns with part of our wider investment thesis to democratise retail investors access to public markets as well as modernise market infrastructure software.
 For us, both our companies are anticipating the direction of travel of the future of finance.”

-OMERS Ventures, the investment arm of the prolific pension fund out of Canada, said it’s part of the groups focus on fintech.
-“As fintech specialists it’s been impossible to ignore the rise of PrimaryBid in 2020 and its success championing retail investors in the capital markets,” said Tara Reeves, Partner at OMERS Ventures, in a statement.
+OMERS Ventures, the investment arm of the prolific pension fund out of Canada, said it’s part of the group’s focus on fintech.
+“As fintech specialists it’s been impossible to ignore the rise of PrimaryBid in 2020 and its success championing retail investors in the capital markets,” said Tara Reeves, partner at OMERS Ventures, in a statement.
 “PrimaryBid’s technology sits at the intersection of powerful trends in financial services – regulation, digitalisation and democratisation – and OMERS Ventures is delighted to support the team’s mission to put individual investors on equal terms with institutions.
 PrimaryBid is now well integrated at the highest levels of the U.K.’s capital raising ecosystem, and we look forward to helping the team realize their ambitions internationally.”

-“We are excited to be partnering with PrimaryBid to enhance fairness, inclusivity, and transparency in capital markets,” said Michael Sim, Vice President, Fidelity International Strategic Ventures, in a statement.
+“We are excited to be partnering with PrimaryBid to enhance fairness, inclusivity, and transparency in capital markets,” said Michael Sim, vice president, Fidelity International Strategic Ventures, in a statement.
 “Anand and the team have built unique technology infrastructure that is redefining the way issuers access capital markets; seamlessly connecting everyday retail investors with public companies.
 As the economy roils from the impact of coronavirus, it is imperative retail investors get a seat at the table as companies recapitalise and the process of economic recovery begins.”